cernops/jens/README.md

-common.yaml is the most generic Hiera data YAML file of all the hierarchy as it's visible for all nodes regardless of their hostgroup, environment, hardware type and operatingsystem.
+common.yaml is the most generic Hiera data YAML file of all the hierarchy as it's visible for all nodes regardless of their hostgroup, environment, hardware type, operatingsystem and datacentre.
 It's useful to define very top-level keys.

 Working examples of both repositories (used during the installation tutorial later on) can be found in the following locations